Community Manager: The New, Hot Job For Those Who Love People.

 Of course, these are just examples.
 In reality, especially in the startup culture, a Community Manager typically needs to take all the community-related tasks on their chest.

-The Features of Top Community Managers.
+Traits of The Top Community Managers.

 How to start your career and build your professional development plan as a Community Manager?
 Well, the good news is that there is currently such a high demand for Community Managers that you don’t need any form of higher education to start.
 Of course, studies or courses in Media or Media Design would be helpful but are not a requirement.